alijr2018/push/README.md

 # push

-containe a file you run and enter your commit message and all your file push to your repository
+containe a file you run and enter your commit message and all your file push to your repository.